Contrast-Security-OSS/docs/content/admin/org_settings/security/Security-audit-log.md

 The grid shows the date of each activity and a message including the user's name and what they did.
 Use the search and date control fields to find specific instances within the log.

-Once you've found the information you needed, use the "x" icon to exit the log and return to the main Security page.
+Once you've found the information you needed, use the **x** icon to exit the log and return to the main Security page.